MrNegativeTW/DHT11_Api/README.md

 ## server.py
 Run this python script on Raspberry Pi.<br>
-Remember to change the ip / port.<br>
+Remember to change the GPIO / IP / Port.<br>

 **Return Sample**
 ```